Modern and Medieval Languages

 We welcome applications for MML from suitably qualified applicants at all kinds of schools, all over the world.
-On the SAQ (or the COPA, if you are an overseas student), you will be asked to indicate which two languages you would like to study, and whether you already study your second language or will start from scratch.
+On the additional Cambridge questionnaire, you will be asked to indicate which two languages you would like to study, and whether you already study your second language or will start from scratch.

 To apply you should already have prepared one language to A-level or equivalent (and ideally some background in another as well).
 We like to see evidence of reading (whether in or outside your school curriculum) in the area of your language, though such reading does not have to be academic.
 It is equally important that you show signs of curiosity and motivation – this is a demanding course of study.

-There is no pre-interview assessment for MML applicants, but students who are invited for interview are also required to take the at-interview written assessment for MML, which lasts one hour.
+Applicants who are invited for interview are also required to take the college registered written assessment for MML, which lasts one hour.
 You do not need to register for this written assessment as it will be organised automatically by the College if you are invited for interview.

-After applying through UCAS, MML candidates will be asked to submit one essay written in each post-A level (or equivalent) language they are applying for, plus a second / third essay in English on a subject of literary, linguistic, historical or cultural interest.
+After applying through UCAS, MML candidates will be required to submit one essay written in each post-A level (or equivalent) language they are applying for, plus a second / third essay in English on a subject of literary, linguistic, historical or cultural interest.
 If you do not have such essays available, you may write them independently (but we would encourage you to have the essay marked by a teacher, if possible).
 We will provide information on how to submit this after 15th October.

 Most applicants are asked to come to King's for an interview with two Fellows in your languages or, on some occasions, are interviewed online.
 In most cases candidates are asked to prepare some material which they collect half an hour before the interview.
 This may be a text written in one of the languages you plan to study at Cambridge (in English for an ab initio language), or some grammar questions to think about.